 Utilization Management Program Description

 The Utilization Management (UM) Program description defines the structure of the UM program for BCBSMT.
 Utilization Management is part of a holistic approach to address members' chronic or complex conditions.
 It promotes member and provider satisfaction through coverage and access to affordable, quality health care.
-UM prior authorization, predetermination, and post service reviews are completed using evidenced-based guidelines.
+UM Prior Authorization, Recommended Clinical Review (Predetermination), and post service reviews are completed using evidenced-based guidelines.
 This allows us to deliver fair, impartial and consistent determinations that can be easily interpreted by members and providers.
 We deliver timely decisions to accommodate the clinical urgency of the member's situation.
 Learn more about the UM Program